mthorning/matt-thorning.dev/src/pages/2019-05-11-updating-state/index.md

 This is our top-level component.
 It renders an `InputComponent` and an unordered list of items.
 Before returning the elements to render, the `useState` function is called, this sets up an array of `items` (which are rendered in the `ul` element) and you can see that we're passing both `items` and `setItems` to the `InputComponent` along with another prop called `title`.

 It should be pretty clear what this code is going to do even without looking at the `InputComponent`.
-The user is going to be able to input the name of an item and that item will be added to a list.
+The user is going to be able to input the name of an item and that item will be added to the list.
 Still, let's take a look at the `InputComponent` anyway!

 ```javascript
 import React from 'react'